 - An obvious one, but never respond to a message from a debt collector on social media

-- Don’t instant message (IM) anyone you don’t know (read these IM safety tips)
+- Don’t instant message (IM) anyone you don’t know.

 - Stay safe online and if you need advice get impartial debt help

-The main thing to remember is that a debt collections agency does not have any more legal powers than the original creditor and they have to follow Office of Fair Trading (OFT) guidelines (PDF) on fair debt collection.
+The main thing to remember is that a debt collections agency does not have any more legal powers than the original creditor and they have to follow the same on debt collection.

 Do you have any tips to avoid debt collectors finding you online?
 Have you had someone stalk you for money on a social network?
 Let us know!